kevinmaes/generation-art/docs/types.md

 ### Individual

 Base individual type representing a person in the family tree.
+Contains only raw GEDCOM data.

 ```typescript
 interface Individual {